ValentinKil/ValentinKil.github.io/_pages/about.md

 ref:  about
 ---

-I am a Normalien (Trainee civil servant) at the École Normale Supérieure de Rennes ([ENS Rennes](http://www.ens-rennes.fr)) in the Mathematics department.
+I am a Normalien (trainee civil servant) at the École Normale Supérieure de Rennes ([ENS Rennes](http://www.ens-rennes.fr)) in the Mathematics department.

-I am studying in the [M2 Mathematics of Randomness](https://www.universite-paris-saclay.fr/formation/master/mathematiques-et-applications/m2-mathematiques-de-laleatoire) at the University Paris-Saclay.
+I am studying in the [M2 Mathematics of Randomness](https://www.universite-paris-saclay.fr/formation/master/mathematiques-et-applications/m2-mathematiques-de-laleatoire) at the Paris-Saclay University .

-Last year, I came 39th in the agrégation externe de Mathématiques.
+Last year, I came 39th in the [agrégation] of Mathematics.

 I am currently a research intern at the [LPSM](https://www.lpsm.paris) under the supervision of [Catherine Matias](http://cmatias.perso.math.cnrs.fr) and [Fanny Villers](https://perso.lpsm.paris/~villers/)